-- 2. Sample strap fish at the numerical sampling rate. - a.
-Keep a running tally of the number of strap fish unloaded. - b.
-Pick a random number between 1 and n (between 1 and 16 in the above example). - c.
-Select the corresponding strap fish and every n^{th} strap fish thereafter.
+- 2. Sample strap fish at the numerical sampling rate. - 3.
+Keep a running tally of the number of strap fish unloaded. - 4.
+Pick a random number between 1 and n (between 1 and 16 in the above example). - 5.
+Select the corresponding strap fish and every nth strap fish thereafter. - 6.
+Continue sampling both sling and strap fish until the sample weight has been obtained.